 Louisville Muhammad Ali International Airport (SDF) takes health concerns seriously and follows the guidance provided by public health officials at the federal, state, and local levels.
 Flights, restaurant and retail hours of operation, terminal services and parking have been impacted.
 Click here for the latest updates.

 Flights and Airline Information

 - Bring snacks with you or purchase some at the airport before your flight.
 Many airlines have temporarily suspended in-flight food and beverage service, but permit passengers to bring items onboard.

 Preventative Measures in Use at the Jerry E. Abramson Terminal

 - Installed more than 90 plexiglass shields throughout the terminal including airline ticket counters, gate podiums, baggage offices, rental car counters, restaurants and retail shops.

-- Replacing more than 100 manual soap dispensers with automated units.
+- Replaced more than 100 manual soap dispensers with automated units.

 - Opened a Virtual Information Booth with “live” volunteer Ambassadors to assist arriving travelers and other airport guests.

-- Replacing temporary social distancing markers on the floor in queuing areas with more permanent SDF Social Distancing graphics.
+- Placed social distancing graphics on the floor in queuing areas.

-- Adding “Healthy Travel Tips” signage in key areas of the terminal that will be installed by mid-May
+- Added “Healthy Travel Tips” signage in key areas of the terminal.

 - Mandated masks for all employees, in accordance with the Kentucky’s Healthy at Work initiative.